Chair: Associate Professor Denton-Borhaug

 253. Philosophy of Religion.
 (Also Philosophy 253) The nature of religion and beliefs concerned with existence, nature, and knowledge of God, with alternative positions to theism.
 (U2)

 255. Latin American Liberation Theology.
-Introduction to the study and practice of liberation theology in the Latin American context through classroom study of the history, method, and content of liberation theology, especially in the contexts of Chile and El Salvador, and through service learning in our local community with people of Latin-American heritage.
+Introduction to the study and practice of liberation theology in the Latin American context through classroom study of the history, method, and content of liberation theology.
 Our purpose will be to investigate how this movement emerged and the effects it continues to have culturally, politically, religiously, and personally.
-All students in the course will be required to participate in the service learning component.
+All students and professor will embark on a travel seminar during Spring Break to the border region between Mexico and Arizona.
 (M5)

 261. Islamic Philosophy, Theology, and Mysticism.
 (Also Philosophy 261) An exploration of key notions and figures in Islamic philosophy, theology, and mysticism.
 Some issues embedded in the enormous body of scholarship in Muslim intellectual heritage are employed to examine current global issues such as the struggle for justice and peace and the fight against violence and absolutism.
 Special attention is given to the structure of Being, the notion of the truth, and the way to attain the truth in the three systems.
 (M5)